tronprotocol/documentation-en/docs/index.md

 ## How to Write a TIP

-TRON Improvement Proposals (EIPs) describe standards for the TRON platform, including core protocol specifications, client APIs, and contract standards.
+TRON Improvement Proposals (TIPs) describe standards for the TRON platform, including core protocol specifications, client APIs, and contract standards.

 The TIPS repository is [https://github.com/tronprotocol/TIPs](https://github.com/tronprotocol/TIPs)